snyk-partners/snyk-rhpds/README.md

 ### Fix Configuration Issues:
 - Snyk IaC test
-- Edit the YAML in the OpenShift UI
+- Edit the Deployment YAML in the OpenShift UI

 # Conclusion